alibaba/pipcook/docs/tutorials/component-image-classification.md

-# How to classify images of UI components using Pipcook?
+# Classify images of UI components

 ## Background
 Have you encountered such a scenario in the front-end business: there are some images in your hand, and you want an automatic way to identify what front-end components these images are, whether it is a button, a navigation bar, or a form?
 This is a typical image classification task.